YugmPatel/AutoMediCoord/QUICK_START.md

 4. Send chat message and see agent response
 5. Monitor activity log for updates

-The system is designed to work with your existing AutoMediCoord uAgents while providing the modern dashboard interface you requested!
+The system is designed to work with your existing EDFlow AI uAgents while providing the modern dashboard interface you requested!